 Documentary movie: medication in blue tits (Jacques Mitsch, ARTE 2014: from minute 28'50 onwards)

-I started teaching in 2004 as a teaching assistant, and have since held various positions and taught at various levels (from bachelor to doctoral courses), and on a broad range of topics (from plant biology to behavioural ecology).
+I have since 2004 held various positions and taught at various levels (from bachelor to doctoral courses), and on a broad range of topics (from plant biology to behavioural ecology).

-Since 2017 I am monitoring a nestbox bird population that is also used as a field site for students of the behavioural ecology course.
+Since 2017 I have been monitoring a nestbox bird population, part of SPI-birds and also used as a field site for students of the behavioural ecology course.

 Supervision of PhD students